Admissions

 The order of priority for acceptance to St. Isidore Catholic School follows:

-- Siblings of Catholic families attending St. Isidore Catholic School/Holy Angels Preschool
+2. Siblings of Catholic families attending St. Isidore Catholic School

-- Siblings of non-Catholic families attending St. Isidore Catholic School / Holy Angels Preschool
+3. Siblings of non-Catholic families attending St. Isidore Catholic School

 Age for Admission